phoenixframework/phoenix_live_view/guides/client/form-bindings.md

 </.form>
 ```

-`.form` is the function component defined in `Phoenix.Component.form/1`.
+`.form` is the function component defined in `Phoenix.Component.form/1`,
+we recommend reading its documentation for more details on how it works
-It expects a `@form` assign, which can be created from a changeset
+and all supported options. `.form` expects a `@form` assign, which can
-or user parameters via `Phoenix.Component.to_form/1`. `input/1` is a
+be created from a changeset or user parameters via `Phoenix.Component.to_form/1`.

-function component for rendering inputs, most often defined in your
+`input/1` is a function component for rendering inputs, most often
-own application, such as:
+defined in your own application, often encapsulating labelling,
+error handling, and more.
+Here is a simple version to get started with:

     attr :field, Phoenix.HTML.FormField
     attr :rest, include: ~w(type)